spacemeshos/go-spacecraft/README.md

 ## Service Integrations

-Spacecraft integrates with mainly 3 different services: GCP, Cloudflare and Slack.
-In GCP it uses, kubernetes engine, cloud storage and load balancer.
+Spacecraft integrates with mainly 3 different services: GCP, Cloudflare, and Slack.
+In GCP it uses kubernetes engine, cloud storage, and load balancer.

 It creates a new kubernetes cluster for every new network and stores the network go-sm config file in cloud storage.